 School of Professional Studies

 Jena Curtis, Associate Professor, Health, IRB Chair

-Irena Vincent, Assistant Professor, Communication Disorders and Sciences, IRB Primary Reviewer
+Irena Vincent, Associate Professor, Communication Disorders and Sciences, IRB Primary Reviewer

 Amy Henderson-Harr, Assistant Vice President for Research and Sponsored Programs, IRB Compliance Officer